 Junior Docents are students from the seven Yonkers public high schools, representing culturally, economically, and socially diverse communities of the City of Yonkers.
-Many Junior Docents are first generation or recent immigrants to the United States; currently, the students in the Program speak 11 different languages.
-They have an array of interests, including science, fashion, art, dance, history, and medicine.
+Many Junior Docents are first generation or recent immigrants to the United States; currently, the students in the Program speak seven different languages.
+They have an array of interests, including science, fashion, art, dance, history, business, and medicine.

 Where Are Our Alumni Now?

 The Program is further enriched by a large number of alumni who stay involved with the Museum after graduation.
 Alumni have gone on to attend such colleges and graduate programs as: Binghamton University, Brown University, The City College of New York, Columbia University, George Washington University, Howard University, Hunter College, Manhattan College, New York University, Pratt Institute, Rhode Island School of Design, Sophie Davis School of Biomedical Engineering, Stony Brook University, and Yale University.